GeorgeSchiro/GetCert2/README.md

 -ScriptCertAcquired=''

-    This is the PowerShell script snippet that handles any final processing after the successful acquisition of a new certificate from the certificate provider.
+    This is the PowerShell script snippet that handles any final processing after the successful acquisition of a new certificate from the certificate provider network (after the ACME export) or from a local certificate override file.

 -ScriptSSO= SEE PROFILE FOR DEFAULT VALUE